 Training Modules on Prevention of Mother-to-Child Transmission and Paediatric HIV Care in Low-Resource Settings

 Welcome.
 This online training course aims to meet the in-service educational needs of midlevel health care providers, programme managers, and policy makers in resource-limited countries by providing the most current information available about paediatric HIV care and mother-to-child transmission of HIV (MTCT).
 The training course is based on World Health Organization (WHO) guidelines on paediatric antiretroviral therapy and PMTCT.
 A South Africa Training Course is also available.
 Each self-paced module contains an evidence-based discussion; an embedded glossary; collections of related resources; and interactive exercises.
-While the course will consist of 8 modules, there are 4 currently available.
+The course consists of 7 modules.

 Additional information about the modules can be found on the training course about page .

 - Module 1: Does This Patient Have HIV?
 HIV Testing and Counselling

 - Module 2: Does This Child Have HIV?
 Determining Early Infant and Pediatric Diagnosis of HIV Infection

 - Module 3: How Sick Is This Child?
 Clinical and Immunological Staging of Infants and Children with HIV